sheltermanager/asm3/doc/manual/mobile.rst

 In addition to the web interface, ASM has a special user interface for mobile devices, such as your iPhone or Android handset.

-To access this interface, follow the "Smartphone UI" link under the user menu.
+To access this interface, follow the "Mobile Interface" link under the user menu.

 .. image:: images/mobile_usermenu.png

-The Smartphone UI is task focused and allows you to perform the following tasks:
+The Mobile interface is task focused and allows you to perform the following tasks:

 * Read system messages.
 * Quickly find and view the records of animals in care.